Breaking News in Yuba County: Production

 In October 2018, it was announced Allison Janney and Laura Dern had joined the cast of the film, with Tate Taylor directing from a screenplay by Amanda Idoko.
-Taylor, Jake Gyllenhaal, Riva Marker and Franklin Leonard will serve as producers under their NineStories and Wyolah Films banner, while AGC Studios will produce.
+Taylor, Jake Gyllenhaal, Riva Marker and Franklin Leonard served as producers under their Nine Stories and Wyolah Films banners, while AGC Studios also produced.
 In May 2019, Mila Kunis, Regina Hall, Awkwafina, Samira Wiley, Bridget Everett, Jimmi Simpson and Keong Sim joined the cast of the film, with Juliette Lewis, Ellen Barkin and Wanda Sykes in advanced negotiations to join.
 Laura Dern was previously aboard but had to drop out of the production for scheduling reasons.
 In June 2019, Dominic Burgess, Matthew Modine and Chris Lowell joined the cast of the film.
 In July 2019, Clifton Collins Jr. joined the cast of the film.

 Filming

 Principal photography began on June 3, 2019, in Natchez, Mississippi and was completed on July 19, 2019.